Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 We learn how to rest the Nervous System effectively through yoga, helping us feel more energised, relaxed, and centred.

-Meditation is a powerful and simple tool that can be practiced for just 5 minutes and immediately improve our concentration, emotional awareness, focus, mood, and spiritual wellbeing.
+Meditation is a powerful and simple tool that can be practised for 5 minutes and immediately improve our concentration, emotional awareness, focus, mood, and spiritual well-being.

-This practice will strengthen the mind as we calm the mind, chatter, help us take a step back, know the storm will pass, and gain a clearer perspective to enjoy the true meaning of life.
+This practice will strengthen the mind as we calm the mind and chatter.
+It will help us take a step back, know the storm will pass, and gain a clearer perspective to enjoy the true meaning of life.

-Yoga improves flexibility, strength, balance, posture, deep breathing control, concentration, energy levels, and wellbeing.
-Because of the inclusive nature of yoga, it always brings together a like-minded and supportive community.
+Yoga improves flexibility, strength, balance, posture, deep breathing control, concentration, energy levels, and well-being.
+Because of its inclusive nature, it always brings together a like-minded and supportive community.

 Having a supportive community is essential to an individual's growth.
-Yoga is an all-inclusive practice regardless of age, sex, ability, disability, and nationality.
-Everyone is welcome to develop their own practice of "Self-awareness" through Yoga.
+Yoga is inclusive regardless of age, sex, ability, disability, and nationality.
+Everyone is welcome to develop their practice of "Self-awareness" through Yoga.

 When an individual feels empowered.

-With knowledge about the self, their body and mind connection, it builds self-esteem and self-belief.
+With knowledge about the self, the body and mind connection it builds self-esteem and self-belief.

-Personal growth and self-discovery.
-It is a beautiful journey, but one that is best accomplished with support and guidance.
+Personal growth and self-discovery are beautiful journeys, but they are best accomplished with support and guidance.

 We are human beings, and it's our nature to long for a sense of belonging.
-That's why I always ensure that my students are connected to an environment that promotes growth around the yoga classes themselves.
-They have many opportunities to learn more about themselves and deepen their practice with workshops and courses.
+That's why I always ensure that my students are connected to an environment that promotes growth around the yoga classes.
+They can learn more about themselves and deepen their practice with workshops and courses.

 It is also easier to stay committed to a practice when accountability is around you.

-Sharing a personal goal with an accountability partner is key to ensuring that we don't give up when things get tough, or simply knowing that someone is there for us when we need extra encouragement.
+Sharing a personal goal with an accountability partner is key to ensuring that we don't give up when things get tough or simply knowing someone is there for us when we need extra encouragement.

-Scientists have long recognised yoga's health benefits, but only recently have researchers begun to understand why.
+Scientists have long recognised yoga's health benefits, but researchers have recently begun understanding why.
 Yoga helps us relax and calm the mind, providing a healthy outlet for anxiety and stress.

 Yoga has also been shown to immediately affect the body, specifically the "mirror" neurons in our brain.
 Mirror neurons are involved, from helping us feel empathy from others to helping us understand another person's perspective.

 When we do yoga, we can see ourselves differently and more positively.
-We have greater self-awareness, self-confidence and self-esteem when we get outside our own head and take time for ourselves.
+We have greater self-awareness, self-confidence and self-esteem when we get outside our heads and take time for ourselves.

 As we see the real permanent benefits of yoga, more research will be done to show how our brain is changing for the better and how it affects our state of mind.

-Yoga is not just an exercise, but a way to improve quality of life.
-Through its practice, we learn more about our physicality and connect to what we are, rather than how we appear.
-Being able to flex and bend, stretch out your body and engage with it differently.
-Practising yoga daily helps build strength and flexibility in muscles that you've never even noticed until you flex them.
-You will feel your muscles throughout your body from head to toe and back again, working out many parts of the body by moving them in different positions using yoga postures.
+Yoga is an exercise and a way to improve quality of life.
+Through its practice, we learn more about our physicality and connect to what we are rather than how we appear.
+Flexing and bending stretch out your body and engage with it differently.
+Practising yoga daily helps build strength and flexibility in muscles you've never noticed before flexing them.
+You will feel your muscles throughout your body from head to toe and back again, working out many body parts by moving them in different positions using yoga postures.

 This will allow you to build strength from the inside out.
-Taking a moment to stretch out and be "mindful" of your body can also help people see their bodies as whole human beings, not just as an entity.
+Taking a moment to stretch out and be "mindful" of your body can also help people see their bodies as whole human beings, not just entities.

-You won't need to spend hours at a gym or use any equipment.
-The body is all you need to practise yoga, because when we are mindful of our bodies, we build more strength on the inside while cultivating peace, calmness and calm in our life.
+You won't need to spend hours at a gym or use equipment.
+Your body is all you need to practise yoga because when you are mindful of your body, you build more strength while cultivating peace and calm.

 Mindfulness can be a difficult concept to grasp.
 Thousands of books are written on the subject, and libraries are filled with self-help books.
 But it's not something we can read about and understand.
-It's something we need to practice repeatedly until it becomes a habit.
+We need to practice it repeatedly until it becomes a habit.

 We live in a world of distractions, where the mind constantly moves from thought to thought, never stopping for a break.
-We need to prioritise our time to help us become more focused, experienced, and happy in life.
+We must prioritise our time to help us become more focused, experienced, and happy.

 Yoga can help us find more time for meditation, move, and be active again.

 We are always doing something with our hands, feet, or eyes.
-Yoga helps you become more mindful of your breath as it moves through your body, helping you sit still and be quiet (or silent) as you sit at a desk working.
+Yoga helps you become more mindful of your breath as it moves through your body, allowing you to sit still and be quiet (or silent) while you work at a desk.

-This allows our minds to slow down and reflect on what is going on in the surrounding moment.
-This helps many people feel more relaxed about their daily life.
-If we are not distracted enough by the outside, we can learn how to disconnect from the outside and focus on ourselves.
+This allows our minds to slow down and reflect on what is happening in the surrounding moment.
+As a result, many people feel more relaxed about their daily lives.
+If we are not distracted enough by the outside world, we can learn to disconnect from it and focus on ourselves.

 Self-care comes in many forms.
 Yoga and mindfulness give us the space and opportunity to study ourselves profoundly and understand that we are all on a journey of expansion and growth.